 #3: One-Pan Cheesy Broccoli Chicken Casserole

-This one-pan cheesy broccoli chicken casserole recipe packs more macro- and micronutrients than your standard broccoli and cheese casserole thanks to the addition of keto-friendly add-ins like chicken and cauliflower.
+This recipe packs more macros and micronutrients than your standard broccoli and cheese casserole.

-Add this low-carb keto meatloaf to your weekly meal plans so you always have something easy-to-cook in your rotation.
-In just one hour, you’ll have a few meals worth of meatloaf ready to go for lunch or dinner.
+Add this low-carb keto meatloaf to your weekly meal plans to have something easy in your rotation.
+In just one hour, you’ll have a few meals worth of meatloaf for lunch or dinner.

-If you’re bored of bunless bacon cheeseburgers and grilled chicken Ceasar salads on your ketogenic diet, don’t cheat just to gorge on high-carb foods you miss.
+If you’re bored of bunless bacon cheeseburgers and grilled chicken Ceasar salads on your ketogenic diet, don’t cheat just to gorge on high-carb foods.

-Oatmeal and breakfast cereals are two foods many people find difficult to ditch when switching from the Standard American Diet to a low-carb ketogenic one.
+Oatmeal and breakfast cereals are two foods many people find difficult to ditch when switching to a ketogenic diet.

 If you’re in that category, make this five-minute no-oatmeal (n’oats) recipe and you’ll have the same texture of oatmeal without all the carbs.
-You can thank the chia seeds, hemp hearts, flax meal, and coconut flakes that will give you that oatmeal comfort and warmth.
+It’s the combination of the chia seeds, hemp hearts, flax meal, and coconut flakes that will give you that oatmeal comfort and warmth.

 #2: BBQ Pulled Beef Sando

-Most BBQ sandwiches aren’t in the keto-friendly category due to the bread, sweet BBQ sauce, and coleslaw (which usually has sugar).
+Most BBQ sandwiches aren’t in the keto-friendly category due to the presence of bread, sweet BBQ sauce, and coleslaw (which usually contains sugar).

-So the next time you’re craving a BBQ sandwich on your low-carb keto journey, check out this recipe.
+So, the next time you’re craving a BBQ sandwich on your low-carb keto journey, check out this recipe.
 Besides the macros, this recipe tastes almost identical to what you’re searching for.
 And if you don’t have any keto bread options lying around, a lettuce wrap is a great low-carb option.

 #3: Low-Carb Cauliflower Mac and Cheese

-Don’t derail your hard work and forgo ketosis just because you’re craving mac and cheese on keto.
+Don’t derail your hard work and forgo ketosis just because you’re craving mac and cheese.